 SD P4 Adding or changing services: the following principles will guide decisions on whether and how ORC adds new services or makes changes to existing services: Guiding principles for new services: 1.
-Accessibility and support from local communities 2.
-Potential to increase patronage at present and under expected growth in the next 10 years 3.
-Consistency of land use with the urban form factors outlined in Appendix E 4.
-Quality and extent of supporting public transport infrastructure and multi-modal access 5.
-Adherence of a new service's area with the service design principles of serving diverse trip types, prioritising a patronage-oriented network and mode-neutrality 6.
-Cost, revenue, and funding projection support the long-term viability of the new service 7.
-New services may initially be implemented on a trial basis before integrating them into the network on an ongoing basis.
+Accessibility and support from local communities.
+2. Potential to increase patronage at present and under expected growth in the next 10 years.
+3. Consistency of land use with the urban form factors outlined in Appendix E. 4.
+Quality and extent of supporting public transport infrastructure and multi-modal access.
+5. Adherence of a new service's area with the service design principles of serving diverse trip types, prioritising a patronage-oriented network and mode-neutrality.
+6. Cost, revenue, and funding projection support the long-term viability of the new service.
+7. New services may initially be implemented on a trial basis before integrating them into the network on an ongoing basis.
 Guiding principles for changes to existing services: Where a service fails to consistently meet patronage expectations, ORC will take the following actions before reducing the level of service or ending the service: 1.
-Investigate the patronage potential of the service 2.
-Identify and assess options to improve the service to attract patronage (e.g. route changes, promotional activities or infrastructure improvements) 3.
-Consider other ways of delivering the service 4.
+Investigate the patronage potential of the service.
+2. Identify and assess options to improve the service to attract patronage (e.g. route changes, promotional activities or infrastructure improvements).
+Consider other ways of delivering the service.
 Consider combining the service with others or shortening the service to end at a key stop or destination.
-SD P5 Mode neutrality: public transport will be delivered using the most appropriate mode (e.g. bus, ferry, tram, etc.) to meet demand, purpose, community need and value for money.
-SD{P6} On-demand services: in areas where fixed-route services are inefficient at providing coverage, on-demand services should be considered as an alternative.

-The value of on-demand services should be evaluated on a like-for-like basis with much as practical, into Orbus branding, fare payment and fare structures.
+SD P5 Mode neutrality: public transport will be delivered using the most appropriate mode (e.g. bus, ferry, rail, cable/rope technologies, etc.) to meet demand, purpose, community need and value for money.
+SD P6 On-demand services: in areas where fixed-route services are inefficient at providing coverage, on-demand services should be considered as an alternative.
+The following principles should apply to the use of on-demand services: The value of on-demand services should be evaluated on a like-for-like basis with cost-equivalent fixed-route alternatives. • Except when highly targeted in nature, on-demand services should be integrated, as much as practical, into Orbus branding, fare payment and fare structures. • The impact of on-demand services on commercial small-vehicle markets should be considered in decisions to implement on-demand, especially with regards to Total Mobility operators.
+On-demand services should be operated with fleet that comply with the Requirements for Urban Buses.
+Changes to on-demand services are based on the same principles as fixed-route services (see SD P4 above).